jameshyojaelee/FASTQC/README.md

 </br>
 Before any RNA-seq analysis, we need to have a good quality sequence data in order to carry out any further analysis.
 The most common sequence data files are FASTQ, BAM or SAM files. </br>
-FASTQ file is a text-based file that stores both biological sequences and their quality scores. <br>
+FASTQ file is a text-based file that stores both biological sequences and their quality scores.
-FASTQC is the software that checks the quality of these sequence files. <br>
+FASTQC is the software that checks the quality of these sequence files. <br/>
 FASTQC takes in data from FastQ files and provide a quick overview to tell you which areas of the sequence may have problems.
 </br>